- January 03, 2022

 Homebuyer Equity Leverage Partnership (HELP)

-The Homebuyer Equity Leverage Partnership (HELP) program provides subsidies up to $10,000 for down payment and/or closing cost assistance for eligible first-time homebuyers.
+The Homebuyer Equity Leverage Partnership (HELP) program provides subsidies up to $11,000 for down payment and/or closing cost assistance for eligible first-time homebuyers.
+New this year, the Bank has removed the $350 member contribution requirement.
 Members interested in participating in HELP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request HELP funds during each annual offering.
-Members that have previously enrolled for HELP do not need to enroll again.
-For 2021, the Bank has set aside $4.5 million of its annual AHP funds for HELP subsidies.
-The Bank will begin accepting member requests for HELP funds on Monday, January 4, 2021.
-Members may use up to $112,500 (half of the member cap, which has increased to $225,000) to support homebuyers residing out-of-District.
+Members that have previously enrolled in the program do not need to enroll again.
+For 2022, the Bank has set aside $3 million of its annual AHP funds for HELP subsidies.
+The Bank will begin accepting member requests for HELP funds on Monday, January 3, 2022.
+Members may use up to $75,000 (half of the member cap, which has decreased to $150,000) to support homebuyers residing outside the Bank’s five-state District.

 Special Needs Assistance Program (SNAP)

-The Special Needs Assistance Program (SNAP) provides subsidies up to $7,000 for housing rehabilitation to meet the needs of households containing a resident with special needs.
+The Special Needs Assistance Program (SNAP) provides subsidies up to $8,000 for housing rehabilitation to meet the needs of households containing a resident with special needs.
+The $350 member contribution requirement has been removed for SNAP as well.
 Members interested in participating in SNAP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request SNAP funds during each offering.
+Members that have previously enrolled in the program do not need to enroll again.
 Please refer to the Bank’s Implementation Plan for more detailed information about SNAP.
-For 2021 SNAP subsidies, the Bank has set aside $2.5 million from its AHP funds.
+For 2022 SNAP subsidies, the Bank has set aside $1.5 million from its AHP funds.
 SNAP-assisted properties must be located within the Bank’s District.
 Applications will be available and accepted beginning at 8:00 a.m.
-CT on Monday, January 11, 2021 through 5:00 p.m.
-CT on Wednesday, January 13, 2021.
+CT on Monday, January 24, 2022 through 5:00 p.m.
+CT on Thursday, January 27, 2022.

 Housing Assistance for Veterans (HAVEN)